Kometa-Team/Kometa/docs/config/paths.md

           collection_mode: hide
 ```

-In this example there will be two template variables added to every template in the git file PMM/genre.
+In this example there will be two template variables added to every template in the git file pmm: genre.

 `schedule_separator` is set to `never` to not show a separator in this section and `collection_mode` is set to `hide`.